Phoenix Pride of India Mall

-Phoenix Citadel Mall is a shopping mall in the city of Indore, Madhya Pradesh, India.
+Phoenix Pride of India Mall earlier known as Phoenix Citadel Mall is a shopping mall in the city of Indore, Madhya Pradesh, India.
 It is owned by Phoenix Mills Ltd., they operate 10 malls across 7 cities of India.

 The mall is spread over 3 floors and has a dedicated building for parking.
 It has 1,000,000 leasing area for shopping brands.
 It has a dedicated open area in front of the mall as well.
+In August 2026, its brand positioning identity was changed to Pride of India and the refresh was inaugurated by Tilak Varma.